Becky Hart | Apr 3, 2023

 During those 60 days before you purchased a plan, one of two things happens:

-Our Trip Protection Choice and Get Away USA (if you purchase the medical bundle) plans provide coverage for pre-existing conditions if:
+Our Trip Protection Choice and Trip Protection USA (if you purchase the medical bundle) plans provide coverage for pre-existing conditions if:

-Remember, there are some conditions and situations specifically excluded by travel insurance.
+Remember, regardless of the plan, there are some conditions and situations specifically excluded by travel insurance.
 You can find these by reading the exclusions in the plan document.

 Some trip insurance offers a "waiver of pre-existing conditions" that can apply to your coverage.
 It is referred to as a waiver because it comes into play by waiving the exclusion for pre-existing conditions.
 The exclusion can be waived if you meet the requirements stated in the plan document.

-Seven Corners’ Trip Protection Choice and Get Away USA (if you purchase the medical bundle) plans offer a waiver of pre-existing conditions, which eliminates the exclusion for pre-existing conditions.
-Watch our video on how trip protection defines pre-existing conditions to learn more.
+Seven Corners’ Trip Protection Choice and Trip Protection USA (if you purchase the medical bundle) plans offer a waiver of pre-existing conditions, which eliminates the exclusion for pre-existing conditions.
+For Trip Protection Annual Multi-Trip, the waiver kicks in 60 days after the plan goes into effect.

-Seven Corners Travel Medical Insurance provides coverage for pre-existing conditions that is different from what you’ll find in our Trip Protection product just described.
+Seven Corners Travel Medical Insurance and Seven Corners Travel Medical Global provide coverage for pre-existing conditions that is different from what you’ll find in our Trip Protection products just described.
 Below you’ll find some important information to note.
 As always, though, we recommend you review your plan document to understand your coverage and exclusions.

 Coverage for Acute Onset varies by plan.

-Some plans provide this coverage only if the acute onset occurs after a specified waiting period, which can vary from 72 hours to seven days, before coverage begins.
+Some plans provide this coverage only if the acute onset occurs after a specified waiting period.
+The length of the waiting period varies by plan.

-The Emergency Medical Evacuation and Repatriation benefit applies regardless of whether your transportation is related to a pre-existing condition.
+In Seven Corners plans, the Emergency Medical Evacuation and Repatriation benefit applies regardless of whether your transportation is related to a pre-existing condition.
 Likewise, the Emergency Medical Reunion and Return of Children benefits apply regardless of whether your hospitalization is related to a pre-existing condition, and the Return of Mortal Remains and Local Burial/Cremation benefits provide coverage regardless of whether your death is due to a pre-existing condition.
+Not all providers do cover evacuation and repatriation for pre-existing conditions, so if you’re comparing companies, take special note of this difference.

 Again, we encourage you to review your plan document for details.